mgoltzsche/k8spkg/CONCEPT.md

 - Delete by common label: `kubectl delete all --all-namespaces=true -l LABELQUERY`
 - Wait until deleted: `kubectl wait --for delete`

-## TL;DR: Thoughts about dependency management
+## Dependency management (discarded idea)

-This is a discussion about how dependent packages could be managed
+This is a discussion about how dependent packages could be managed.

 Dependencies could be declared as:
 * [go-getter](https://github.com/hashicorp/go-getter) URLs (local file access is only allowed within the package descriptor's directory)